Recent News & Articles

 We don't know what dark matter and dark energy are:

 Big problem for science indeed but a huge opportunity for SciFi writers to unleash their potential.
 Normal matter, the stuff of you, me, planets, stars, and Subway sandwiches, amounts to only about 4.9% of the total matter and energy content of the universe.
-26.8% of matter is 'dark', we know it's there because on large, cosmic, scales stuff moves around faster than it should and because the way that galaxies strew themselves across space is consistent with the existence of vast amounts of slow-moving gravitating 'stuff' that never turns into stars or planets or anything, just stays as diffuse, invisible, incredibly antisocial particles.
-As it often happens with anything not matching expectations, laws of known nature in this extend, we called it dark.
-Except we really have no idea what these particles truly are.
-That's already scary enough to cause a protracted depression, but perhaps dark energy is even scarier.
-Something is causing the expansion of the universe to accelerate.
-It didn't used to.
-Until about 5 or 6 billion years ago (don’t worry if you failed to recall) the stretching of space following the Big Bang was in decline, but then something started to counter that, another unseen component, perhaps a type of vacuum energy density that fills up space as space itself grows.
-What exactly is it?
-We do not know.
-We have lots of ideas though, which is great, always good to have ideas about 68.3% of the universe.
-But let me state it clear: out of all those ideas of really creative minds, only 0.0000001% might be a right guess.
-Again, this is a perfect working field for SciFi authors and an amazing topic for amateur Astronomers at the dining table.
+26.8% of matter is 'dark', we know it's there because on large cosmic scales stuff moves around faster than it should and because the way that galaxies spread themselves across space is consistent with the existence of vast amounts of slow-moving gravitating 'stuff' that never turns into stars or planets or anything, just stays as diffuse, invisible, incredibly antisocial particles.

 We don't know whether life exists anywhere else:

-This fact is not only close to my heard but also send shivers down our spines when we hear something like, “absolutely alone”.
+This fact is not only close to my heart but also sends shivers down our spines when we hear something like, “absolutely alone”.
 Here we are, sacred beings on a planet blooming with life that's been busy sculpting and re-sculpting the physical and chemical environment for much of the past 5 billion years.
-And now we're confident that there are lots of planets out there, and that many of them could have had an equal winning ticket to host some form of life.
-But we still don't know whether or not we're alone.
-That's quite a problem.
-Don't get me wrong, it's a good problem, a juicy problem, one of the best.
-So, we continue to bumble along in splendid isolation, the sole mind of the entire Universe, with only our teddy bears for comfort us.

 We probably haven't really figured out the quantum world: